The State of the Mechanical Science Market

 • Make minor repairs to their equipment

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Material Moving Machine Operators
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Material Moving Machine OperatorsCheck out schools that offer these programs!

-Small Engine Mechanics
+Small Engine Mechanics and Motorcycle Mechanics

-Entry-level education: High school degree or equivalent
+Will I need a degree?
+High school degree or equivalent

-Job outlook (2016–2026): Growing as fast as average (5 percent projected growth) with a projected employment growth of 3,800 jobs.
+Will it be hard to find a job as a small engine mechanic?
+It shouldn’t be.
+The profession is growing as fast as average (4 percent projected growth) with a projected employment growth of 3,300 jobs.

 On-the-job training: Formal apprenticeship

-Small engine mechanics diagnose, adjust, repair, or overhaul motorcycles, scooters, mopeds, dirt bikes, or similar motorized vehicles.
+Small engine mechanics diagnose, adjust, repair or overhaul motorcycles, scooters, mopeds, dirt bikes or similar motorized vehicles.
 Some may specialize in particular makes and models of bikes or modify and design motorcycles for racing and enthusiasts.

 Small engine mechanics: